-The petitioner Company, under of the Himachal Pradesh Hydro Policy, 2006 and the Implementation Agreement (IA), signed by the petitioner, is required to maintain a minimum flow down-stream of the diversion structure, throughout the year, at the threshold value of not less than 15% water flow.
-The said Hydro Policy and the Implementation Agreement neither contemplates any modification of the mandatory release nor refers to consideration of average of three lean months discharge to calculate the mandatory release quantum.
+In this regard, the petitioner submits that the petitioner Company, under the Hydro Policy of the Himachal Pradesh 2006 and Implementation Agreement (IA), signed by the petitioner Company, is required to maintain a minimum flow down-stream of the diversion structure, throughout the year, at the threshold value of not less than 15% water flow.
+The Hydro Policy of Himachal Pradesh, 2006 and the Implementation Agreement neither contemplates any modification of the mandatory release nor refers to consideration of average of three lean months discharge to calculate the mandatory release quantum.
 Therefore, the petitioner Company is required to adhere to the provisions for the mandatory release and maintain not less than 15% (could be more if desired by the Government) of the available discharge immediately downstream of the diversion structure, not allowing the Company to utilize it for power generation and in consequence, forego equivalent generating potential of the project in terms of power generation, resulting in financial loss to the petitioner Company and thereby the impact on generation and the tariff is to be accordingly worked out.

 The petitioner Company further stresses that during the lean season, the discharge of water, is barely adequate to operate even one turbine out of two installed in the project.
-The 15% mandatory release reduces the available discharge to a level as low as to operate one turbine during January and February, forcing total shut down of the plant during these two months, in addition to reducing the generation in other months of the year except during full flow season.
-The evaluation of the petitioner demonstrates that the loss of generation on account of the 15% mandatory release is 4.19 MU leaving the balance generation of 31.933 MU with the petitioner Company for sale to the Board as against the total of 36.127 MU available without the mandatory release.
-Therefore, the petitioner Company is required to be compensated against the loss of 4.194 MU against the balance available 31.93 MU that works out to 13.12% of the available generation and in terms of cost per Kwh, the same amounts to Rs.
-0.33 per unit.
+The 15% mandatory release reduces the available discharge to a level as low as 38.6% and 37.2% of design discharge required to operate one turbine during January and February, forcing total shut down of the plant during these two months, in addition to reducing the generation in other months of the year except during full flow season.

+The evaluation of the petitioner demonstrates that the loss of generation on account of the 15% mandatory release is 1.54 MU leaving the balance generation of 25.704 MU with the petitioner Company for sale to the Board as against the total of 27.432 MU available without the mandatory release.
+Therefore, the petitioner Company is required to be compensated against the loss of 1.54 MU against the balance available 25.704 MU that works out to 6.70% of the available generation and in terms of cost per Kwh, the same amounts to Rs.
+0.17 per unit.

-Response of the Board.-
+Response of Board.-